CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 Since this is a coupled rangefinder, it is essential that you don't mess up the focus.
 You can see the focusing ring interfaces with the rangefinder prong via a slot, and it then screws onto the lens.

-I think it would be possible to misinstall it in at least 6 different ways, once in betreen each screw hole pair, and then mirrored if you catch the wrong threads while screwing the lens back in.
+I think it would be possible to misinstall it in at least 6 different ways, once in between each screw hole pair, and then mirrored if you catch the wrong threads while screwing the lens back in.

 It is definitely possible to screw it back in incorrectly.
 I had to try 3 times before I caught the threads correctly and ended up back in my starting position.